LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/overview.md

 #### Third Party Bots

+Third party bot are managed through LivePerson's Conversational Cloud and can be displayed as a human agent or a LivePerson bot.
+You can leverage it with Functions to build custom integrations with other third party bot provider.Please see details [here](liveperson-functions-event-sources-third-party-bots.html).

 |Event Name|Event Description|Event Source|Lambda Limit| Supports Skills|
 |--- |--- |--- |--- |---
 |Third-Party Bots Custom Integration|Triggered when a bot, which is using the Third-Party Bots' Custom Integration receives a message.|Bot Connector|15|